Dr. Joshua Bennett

 About Joshua Bennett

-An award-winning poet, performer, and Professor of English and Creative Writing at Dartmouth, Dr. Joshua Bennett has taken to the stage at the Sundance Film Festival, the NAACP Image Awards, and President Obama’s Evening of Poetry and Music at the White House.
-His latest collection, The Study of Human Life, addresses issues such as abolition, Black ecological consciousness, and the boundless promise of parenthood.
+An award-winning poet, performer, and professor at MIT, Dr. Joshua Bennett has taken to the stage at the Sundance Film Festival, the NAACP Image Awards, and President Obama’s Evening of Poetry and Music at the White House.
+His collection, The Study of Human Life, addresses issues such as abolition, Black ecological consciousness, and the boundless promise of parenthood.
 The Study of Human Life also features Dr. Bennett’s “The Book of Mycah,” a novella currently being adapted for television in partnership with Lena Waithe’s Hillman Grad Productions and Warner Brothers Studios.

 Perfect for community reads, colleges, libraries, and more, Dr. Bennett’s engaging conversations and keynotes on Black history, education, and poetry underscore the historical importance of the literary arts, the connection between artmaking and racial and environmental justice, and his personal journey as a poet, scholar, and educator.
 He has taught creative writing workshops across the United States to students from middle schools to colleges and universities, often emphasizing (and diving into) the treasure troves of local archives.